Take a course in Alaska's wildest classrooms!

 Field Courses

-Hiking will be moderately strenuous over uneven tundra, forest, and river bar terrain.
-Hikes will cover distances of approximately 4 miles round trip with as much as 1,500 feet of elevation gain.
-We will likely encounter wet tundra / forest conditions and stream crossings with water levels that are above hiking boots.
+Hiking will be off trail over uneven tundra, forest, and river bar terrains, covering distances of approximately 3-5 miles round trip with as much as 1,500 feet of elevation gain.
+We will likely encounter wet tundra / forest conditions and minor stream crossings.
 Participants must be in good physical condition.

 Like any outdoor activity, there are inherent risks associated with our field courses yet we actively manage our exposures and depend on you to play a role in our risk management.
 Read more here.